 In 1981, Olympic National Park was designated a UNESCO World Heritage Site.

-In 1988, congress designated 95% of Olympic National Park as National Wilderness Preservation area.
+In 1988, Congress designated 95% of Olympic National Park as a National Wilderness Preservation area.

 The removal of two dams on the Elwha River was the 2nd largest ecosystem restoration project performed by the National Park System.

 The Hoh Rainforest receives on average 170 inches of rain annually